Toutes & tous les bienvenus à une p’tite expo de ‘peintures fraîches’ à Saint Gratien, près de Paris.

 And of course there’s a castle!
 Home to the father-founder of town, Maréchal de Catinat, who retired here from the battlefields after serving the well known French king Louis XIV during many years.

-We Belgians also have a Princess Mathilde (nowadays known as the current Queen Mathilde) and we also have a town called Enghien, so as always I love to thrive on this kind of historical confusion.
+We Belgians also had a Princess Mathilde (the current Queen Mathilde) and we also have a town called Enghien, so as always I loved to create some historical & geographical confusion;-)

 After Mathilde B’s death (and the much more tragic life of Astolphe de Custine) the whole park was parceled out at the beginning of the 20th century to create the center of nowadays Saint-Gratien.